 Get a Home Loan or Refinance Your Mortgage

 1. Not Shopping Around for a Better Deal

 Shopping around for a mortgage deal might not be as fun as shopping around for your new home, but it’s still important!

 Take time to shop around, speak to numerous lenders, and do your homework.
 Think of it as an investment – you could be saving yourself a great deal of money for years to come.
-This is a “must take” step for all mortgage borrowers prior to even start looking for a house.
+This is a “must take” step for all mortgage borrowers prior to even starting looking for a house.